Technology Development and Contribution to CTBT

 Scheme of CTBT International Verification Regime

-The Comprehensive Nuclear-Test-Ban Treaty (CTBT) prohibits any nuclear weapon test explosion or any other nuclear explosion in any spaces including cosmic space, atmosphere, underwater, and underground, and prescribes establishment of verification regime to verify that each member state adheres the treaty.
+The Comprehensive Nuclear-Test-Ban Treaty (CTBT) prohibits any nuclear weapon test explosion or any other nuclear explosion in all spaces, including cosmic space, the atmosphere, underwater, and underground, and prescribes the establishment of a verification regime to ensure that each member state adheres to the treaty.

-Although the CTBT has been ratified by 177 countries, it is currently not yet in force due to non-ratification by the countries required to enter into force.
-However, in preparation for the future entry into force of the Treaty, 90.2% (304/337) of the four types of International Monitoring System (IMS) facilities (Seismic, Radionuclide, Hydroacoustic and Infrasound) for the detection of nuclear tests, as defined in the Protocol to the Treaty, have installed, certified and operated all over the world. * as of February 2023
+Although the CTBT has been ratified by 178 countries, it has not yet been enforced because it has not been ratified by the countries that are required to enable its operationalization.
+However, in preparation for the future implementation of the Treaty, 90.2%* (304/337) of the four types of International Monitoring System (IMS) facilities (seismic, radionuclide, hydroacoustic and infrasound) established for the detection of nuclear tests, as defined in the Protocol of the Treaty, have been installed, certified, and operated across the world.

-- (2) Of the 44 countries requiring entry into force, 41 signatories and 36 ratifying countries
+- (2) Of the 44 countries required for enforcement, 41 signatories and 35 ratifying countries

-Signed / unratified countries (5 countries): USA, China, Egypt, Iran, Israel
+Signed / unratified countries (6 countries): USA, China, Egypt, Iran, Israel, and Russia

-Unsigned / unratified countries (3 countries): North Korea, India, Pakistan
+Unsigned / unratified countries (3 countries): North Korea, India, and Pakistan

 ISCN's Contribution to the International CTBT Verification Regime

-JAEA has completed the construction of radionuclide station of Okinawa and Takasaki Station, and the Tokai Radionuclide laboratory, which have been certified by the CTBT Organization (CTBTO) as facilities satisfying the technical requirements for nuclear test monitoring and have been in operation.
-In addition, the national data center (NDC-2) receives radionuclide station data from the International Data Center (IDC) in Vienna, Austria, and analyzes the data on a daily basis.
-The Okinawa station is located in the Okinawa Tracking and Communication Station of the Japan Aerospace Exploration Agency, and the Takasaki station is located in the Takasaki Advanced Radiation Research Institute of the Japan Quantum Science and Technology Agency.
-The Tokai Radionuclide laboratory and NDC-2 are located in the Nuclear Science Research Institute of JAEA.
+JAEA has completed the construction of the Okinawa and Takasaki radionuclide stations, and the Tokai Radionuclide Laboratory, which have been certified by the CTBT Organization (CTBTO) as facilities satisfying the technical requirements for nuclear test monitoring and have been in operation.
+In addition, the National Data Center (NDC-2) receives radionuclide station data from the International Data Center (IDC) in Vienna, Austria, and analyzes these data on a daily basis.
+The Okinawa station is located in the Okinawa Tracking and Communication Station of the Japan Aerospace Exploration Agency, and the Takasaki station is located in the Takasaki Advanced Radiation Research Institute of the National Institutes for Quantum Science and Technology.
+The Tokai Radionuclide Laboratory and NDC-2 are located in the Nuclear Science Research Institute of JAEA.

-As shown in the figure below, JAEA plays three roles in the CTBT international verification regime, operation of radionuclide stations, radionuclide laboratory and NDC-2.
+As shown in the figure below, JAEA plays three roles in the CTBT international/national verification regime: it operates two radionuclide stations in Japan, a radionuclide laboratory, and National Data Center (NDC-2) for radionuclide monitoring.
 JAEA actively cooperates with the government.